Visual-Conception-Group/Dense-Captioning-for-Text-Image-ReID/model-testing-framework/SSAN/README.md

 For cross-dataset testing run the relevant `change_vocab.py` script with the appropriate vocab size to generate the relevant vocabularies required for cross-dataset testing.

-Note: ZURU in this context is used as an identifier for IIITD dataset.